angr/angr-doc/docs/paths.md

 SimuVEX provides an incredibly awkward interface for performing symbolic execution.
 Paths are angr's primary interface to provide an abstraction to control execution, and are used in most interactions with angr and its analyses.

-A path through a program is, at its core, a sequence of basic blocks (actually, SimRuns) representing what was executed since the program started.
+A path through a program is, at its core, a sequence of basic blocks (actually, individual executions of a `simuvex.SimEngine`) representing what was executed since the program started.
 These blocks in the paths can repeat (in the case of loops) and a program can have a near-infinite amount of paths (for example, a program with a single branch will have two paths, a program with two branches nested within each other will have 4, and so on).

 To create an empty path at the program's entry point, do: